Loading Events

 Wednesday, 9 October 2024, 2pm (UK time)

-Part II of our popular Editorial School for Journal Editors is running again in the Autumn of 2024.
-Duncan Nicholas, EASE Past-President, will deliver the second of the four modules.
+Part II of our popular Editorial School for Journal Editors ran again in the Autumn of 2024.
+Duncan Nicholas, EASE Past-President, delivered the second of the four modules.

 The format is a lecture, followed by a moderated breakout session in which small groups consider two case studies, and then a final session to feedback the discussions from the breakout groups and answer further questions from delegates.

-Each module will be recorded and made available to participants together with handbooks for easy reference.
+Each module was recorded and made available to participants together with handbooks for easy reference.

 Module 6 content